Interpreting a Decision In Exercises 43–48, determine whether the... | Channels for Pearson+

 Null Hypothesis

 The null hypothesis (H0) is a statement that indicates no effect or no difference, serving as a default position in hypothesis testing.
-In this context, it would assert that the standard deviation of gas mileage is equal to 3.9 miles per gallon.
-Researchers aim to gather evidence against the null hypothesis to support an alternative hypothesis.
+In this context, it would assert that the competitor's home gym does indeed have a customer satisfaction rate of 99%.
+The null hypothesis is tested against the alternative hypothesis to determine if there is enough evidence to reject it.

 Recommended video: